-2. PROPOSALS
+2. PROPOSAL

-2.1 The Contaminated Land Strategy is required to set out a plan for how Carlisle City Council will approach land contamination, including the adoption of a Cost Recovery and Hardship Policy.

-- 2.2 The Strategy ensures a rational, ordered, timely, efficient and consistent approach to dealing with potentially contaminated sites.
-It is also a point of reference for developers and land owners. - 2.3 The draft Strategy proposes the following priorities for Carlisle City Council: - To update, and adopt (after consultation) the revised Contaminated Land Strategy, and the Cost Recovery and Hardship Policy which details how Carlisle City Council, will deal with landowners who do not have sufficient funds. - 2.
-To ensure that investigations are concentrated on areas of land where there is the greatest risk of a contaminant linkage (contaminant, pathway, receptor) being present. - 3.
+- 2.1 The Contaminated Land Strategy sets out a plan for how Carlisle City Council will approach land contamination, including the adoption of a cost recovery and hardship policy. - 2.2 The Strategy ensures a rational, ordered, timely, efficient and consistent approach to dealing with potentially contaminated sites.
+It is also a point of reference for developers and land owners. - 2.3 The draft Strategy proposes the following priorities for Carlisle City Council: - To ensure that investigations are concentrated on areas of land where it has been identified there exists the greatest risk of a contaminant linkage (contaminant, pathway, receptor) being present. - b.
 To determine whether any land identified as potentially contaminated land falls within the definition of a 'special site' and, if so, refer it to the Environment Agency (EA) as the enforcing authority for 'special sites'.
-A special site is one where the contamination is significantly affecting a water body. - 4.
-To ensure that all new development is appropriate for its location and potential land contamination issues are considered in strategic planning and development control decisions. - 5.
-To encourage, where practicable, redevelopment of brown field sites within Carlisle City Councils area. - 6.
-To ensure that procedures are in place for the open provision of information to the public, developers and any other interested parties. - 7.
-To prevent, as far as is reasonably practicable, any further contamination of land within the city, including land owned or leased by Carlisle City Council. - 8.
+A special site is one where the contamination is significantly affecting a water body. - c.
+To ensure that all new development is appropriate for its location and potential land contamination issues are considered in strategic planning and development control decisions. - d.
+To encourage, where practicable, redevelopment of brown field sites within Carlisle City Councils area. - e.
+To ensure that procedures are in place for the open provision of information to the public, developers and any other interested parties. - f.
+To prevent, as far as is reasonably practicable, any further contamination of land within the city, including land owned or leased by Carlisle City Council. - g.
 To encourage voluntary remediation of contaminated land, either through Part 2A or the planning system.
+To date two sites have been determined as contaminated and have been voluntarily remediated. - h.
+The Council will seek to recover all costs associated with the remediation of contaminated land subject to decisions of the Hardship Panel detailed in section 18 of the Cost Recovery and Hardship Policy. - 2.4 The Council is required to have a Cost Recovery and Hardship Policy and the budgetary implications of this Policy means it a matter for Full Council approval.
+The constitution of the Hardship Panel should reflect both the legal and financial obligations on the Council.
+Adoption of the Contaminated Land Strategy 2015 and the associated Cost Recovery and Hardship Policy will assist the Council should it need to apply for Government funding in the future to remediate determined Contaminated Land.